slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"If a little is not enough for you, nothing is."
 -- Epicurus [-341]*

+> *"For every minute spent in organizing, an hour is earned."
+-- Benjamin Franklin [1706]*

 > *"I went to collect the few personal belongings which I held to be invaluable: my cat, my resolve to travel, and my solitude."
 -- Colette [1873]*